Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Connect-To-QuickBooks-Online.md

 ---
-title: QuickBooks Online
+title: Connect to QuickBooks Online
 description: Everything you need to know about using Expensify's direct integration with QuickBooks Online.
 order: 1
 ---
-# Connect to QuickBooks Online

 The Expensify integration with QuickBooks Online brings in your expense accounts and other data and even exports reports directly to QuickBooks for easy reconciliation.
 Plus, with advanced features in QuickBooks Online, you can fine-tune coding settings in Expensify for automated data export to optimize your accounting workflow.